fernandoracca/skeleton/README.md

 Useful commands
 -----------------
-The former will run a scala REPL with all the project dependencies available.
-The later will autoscan and run a Main class.
+Run a scala REPL with all the project dependencies available.

 	> console

+Run will auto scan and run a Main class.

 	> run
+Automatic code formatting with:

+	> scalafmtAll

 Multi Project Version:
 -----------------------